Synergy reports record-breaking Q1 capex spend for big cloud providers

-Much of that hyperscale capex goes towards building and expanding huge data centres, which have now grown in number to over 420.
+Much of that hyperscale capex goes towards building and expanding huge data centers, which have now grown in number to over 420.

-The research is based on analysis of the capex and data centre footprint of 24 of the world’s major cloud and internet service firms, including the largest operators in IaaS, PaaS, SaaS, search, social networking and e-commerce.
+The research is based on analysis of the capex and data center footprint of 24 of the world’s major cloud and internet service firms, including the largest operators in IaaS, PaaS, SaaS, search, social networking and eCommerce.

 Outside of the top five, other leading hyperscale spenders in Q1 were Alibaba, IBM, JD.com, NTT and Tencent.

 Other notables outside of the top ten include Baidu, eBay, Oracle, PayPal, Salesforce, SAP, Yahoo Japan and Yahoo/Oath.